Stanley Forman Reed: Death

 Increasingly frail and often ill, Stanley Reed and his wife lived at the Hilaire Nursing Home in Huntington, New York for the last few years of their lives.

 Reed died there on April 2, 1980.
 He was survived by his wife and sons.
 He was interred in Maysville, Kentucky.

 Although he retired eighteen years before William O. Douglas, Reed outlived him by two months and was the last living Justice appointed by Franklin D. Roosevelt, and the last living justice to have served on the Hughes Court, Stone Court and Vinson Court.

 Legacy

+Reed is the most recent Kentuckian to have served on the Supreme Court, with his retirement in 1957 marking the end of an over 150 year record of at least one justice being from the state.
 An extensive collection of Reed's personal and official papers, including his Supreme Court files, is archived at the University of Kentucky in Lexington, where they are open for research.